arpitkath/Brain.ai/README.md

 help the user to provide answer to his question.
 All the data would be send to our server which would respond to the given queries by using algorithms.
-It can perform various mathematical calculations, recommend you a movie, give answer to time related queries and queries related to gmail and facebook.
 </p>
 <h3>Features:</h3>
 <ul>